 Try inviting top sales performers and especially experienced sales reps to lead mini-workshops or give presentations on their strengths.
 This is knowledge sharing at its best.

 A sure-fire way to continue improving your sales team is to make them feel like they are where they’re supposed to be.
 Each training session should feel relevant and meaningful to the sales team.
-Continuing professional development that is tailored to the sales reps will yield long-term results.
+Continuing professional development that’s tailored to the sales reps will yield long-term results.

 4. 30-Second Commercial